Determining the viscosity of the Navier-Stokes equations from observations of finitely many modes: Introduction

+Other examples of commonly used observational data include finitely many Fourier coefficients $\{\widehat{\theta}(n,t):|n| \le N\}$ or {\em volume elements} $\{\bar{\theta}_i\}_{i=1}^N$ where $\bar{\theta}_i=\int_{\Omega_i} \theta(\mbf x, t)\}$ and $\Omega_i$ is a subset of the whole spatial domain $\Omega$.
+For finite dimensional dynamical systems, such partial observations constitute a time series of observations on a subset of the variables.
+In the SEIRD model of epidemic transmission, data may not be available for certain variables such as the exposed population due to asymptomatic transmission, thus leading to partial observations in these cases.

 The above mentioned examples can be mathematically formulated as follows.
-Let $\{\bu (t)\}$ be a dynamical system parameterized by $\nu$ evolving on a Hilbert space $\mathcal H$ according to the equation \be \dt{\bu}=F_{\mbf \nu}(\bu(t)), \: \bu(\cdot) \in \mathcal H,\: {\mbf \nu} \in \R^d. \ee The problem under consideration then is the estimation of the parameter ${\mbf \nu} \in \R^d$ based on {\em observations} $\{\co (\bu(t))\}$, where $\co: \cal H \lra \cal \R^N$ is an adequate linear (or nonlinear) operator and $t \in [t_0,T], T \le \infty$.
+Let $\{\bu (t)\}$ be a dynamical system parameterized by $\nu$, evolving on a Hilbert space, $\mathcal H$, according to the equation \be \dt{\bu}=F_{\mbf \nu}(\bu(t)), \: \bu(\cdot) \in \mathcal H,\: {\mbf \nu} \in \R^d. \ee The problem under consideration then is the estimation of the parameter ${\mbf \nu} \in \R^d$ based on {\em observations} $\{\co (\bu(t))\}$, where $\co: \cal H \lra \cal \R^N$ is an adequate linear (or nonlinear) operator and $t \in [t_0,T], T \le \infty$.
 More generally, one may have observations on a discrete set of points $\{\co(\bu(t_i)\}_{i=1}^\infty$ and the observations may be contaminated with error.
 When ${\mbf \nu}$ is known, recovering the state variable from the observational data is commonly referred to as data assimilation.
 When ${\mbf \nu}$ is unknown, we may view this as a parameter estimation problem embedded in data assimilation.
-This has led to various computational strategies, often {\em ad hoc}, using machine learning \cite{RK2018, RKP2019}, Bayesian estimation methods related to various extensions of Kalman filtering employed in data assimilation, or other {\em on the fly} numerical methods based on the nudging scheme for data assimilation \cite{carlson2018,PWM,albanez_parameter_2022}.
+This has led to various computational strategies using Bayesian estimation methods \cite{dashti2017bayesian,Cotter_2009,xun2013parameter}, machine learning \cite{RK2018, RKP2019,ayed2019learning,baumeister1997line}, the Kalman filter \cite{evensen2009ensemble,van2001square}, or other numerical methods based on nudging \cite{carlson2018,PWM,albanez_parameter_2022,DiLeoni_Clark_Mazzino_Biferale_2018_inferring}, as well as software packages implementing solutions (e.g. \cite{raue2015data2dynamics,ruthotto2017jinv,hippylib}).
 In this context, we note first that the parameter identification problem is not in general well-posed even when the state variable is fully observable, i.e. when the solution $\bu$ in \eqref{eqn:param} is known exactly.
 As described below, this can be seen in the multi-parameter identification problem addressed in \cite{PWM}.

 Let $\Omega=[0,2\pi]$ and